Regression of binary network data with exchangeable latent errors: Estimation

 \section{Estimation}

 In this section, we propose an estimator of $\{\bbeta, \rho \}$ in the PX model that approximates the maximum likelihood estimator (MLE).
-The algorithm we propose is a block coordinate descent with steps based on expectation-maximization (EM) algorithms \citep{dempster1977maximum}.
-Generally, the MLE of the parameters in a correlated probit regression model may be written only for particular covariance structures of the unobserved errors.
+The algorithm we propose is based on the expectation-maximization (EM) algorithm \citep{dempster1977maximum}.
 Although the covariance matrix for the PX model is highly structured, as in \eqref{eq:omega}, a closed-form expression for the MLE does not appear available.
+While we explored pseduo-likelihood pairwise approximations (also called ``composite likelihoods'' in some literature) to the complete PX likelihood \citep{heagerty1998composite}, we found no substantial advantage -- neither in performance nor runtime -- over the proposed estimation scheme in this paper.

-The proposed estimation algorithm consists of alternating maximization of the data log-likelihood, $\ell_{\y}$, with respect to $\bbeta$ and $\rho$, respectively.
-For each $\bbeta$ and $\rho$ maximization, we use an EM algorithm to maximize $\ell_{\y}$ with respect to each parameter by writing the likelihood as a function of latent relation $ij$ values $z_{ij} = \x^T_{ij} \bbeta + \epsilon_{ij}$, such that $y_{ij} = \mathbbm{1}[z_{ij} > 0]$.
-Since the proposed algorithm is an embedding of EM algorithms within a block coordinate descent, we term it the BC-EM algorithm.
-To improve algorithm efficiency, we initialize $\bbeta$ at the ordinary probit regression estimator, assuming independence, and initialize $\rho$ with a mixture estimator based on possible values of $\rho$ such that $\bOmega$ is positive definite, as detailed in Appendix~\ref{sec:rho_init}.
-The complete BC-EM algorithm is presented in Algorithm~\ref{alg:sub}.
-In what follows, we detail the BC-EM algorithm, beginning with maximization with respect to $\bbeta$, and then proceeding to maximization with respect to $\rho$.
+The proposed estimation algorithm consists of alternating computation of the expected complete likelihood with maximization with respect to $\rho$ and $\bbeta$, iterating until convergence.
+Since the algorithm iterates expectation and two maximization steps, we term it the EMM algorithm.
+To improve algorithm efficiency, we initialize $\bbeta$ at the ordinary probit regression estimator (assuming independence of the latent errors), and initialize $\rho$ with a mixture estimator based on possible values of $\rho$ such that $\bOmega$ is positive definite, as detailed in Appendix~\ref{sec:rho_init}.
+The complete EMM algorithm is presented in Algorithm~\ref{alg:sub}.
+In the following text, we detail the EMM algorithm, beginning with maximization with respect to $\rho$, and then proceeding to maximization with respect to $\bbeta$.
+We define $\gamma_i = E[\bepsilon^T \s{S}_i \bepsilon \mid \y, \hat{\rho}^{(\nu)}, \hat{\bbeta}^{(\nu)} ] / |\Theta_i|$, where $\Theta_i$ is the set of relation pairs indicated by binary matrices $\s{S}_i$.
+By default, we typically set $\tau = 10^{-2}$ and $\delta = 10^{-1}$.